 8. Celebrate growth with others

 Tick!
 This is what I love about blogging.
-There is Six on Saturday!
-There is In a vase on Monday!
+I can share what is giving me joy right now.
 I love a walk round the garden with Stevie, or my mum, my (dutiful) children, my dogs.
 I have non-gardening friends I drag around to admire my offerings!
-We eat and drink what Stevie grows and we gaze upon and frolic amongst what I grow.
-We live and breathe the garden.
+We eat and drink what Stevie grows and we gaze upon and frolic amongst the flowers that I grow.
+Even the kids join in (see From Screen to Green and Shelter).
+We and breathe the garden.
 It is glorious.

 9. Re-define ‘genius’